Skip to Content

 4. Vegetable Roll

 The vegetable roll is a lighter roll perfect for an appetizer or first course of a meal.
-It can be made as a maki or uramaki roll and consists of a variety of vegetables such as cucumber, avocado, and carrot, among others.
+It can be made as a maki or uramaki roll and consists of a variety of vegetables such as cucumbers, avocados, red peppers, and carrots.
 You can count on the vegetable roll to give you a fresh taste with a nice, crunchy texture.

 5. Shrimp Tempura Roll

 Like the vegetable roll, the shrimp tempura roll is also frequently prepared as either a maki or an uramaki roll.
 Its primary ingredient is tempura fried shrimp, which gives it a savory flavor and crunchy texture.
-Avocados and cucumbers are also included in the filling along with the rice and a nori sheet.
+Avocados and cucumbers are also included in the filling along.

 Check out the following article for a great shrimp tempura roll recipe: Delicious Shrimp Tempura Roll Recipe